 Energy, Food & Water, Marine, Industrial Heat Transfer |

 Alfa Laval is a globally leading provider of products in the areas of heat transfer and fluid handling.
 Alfa Laval also helps various industries around the world in enhancing their productivity.
 The company delivers sustainable products and provides solutions to a vast range of industries, particularly in the marine, energy, food, and environment industries.
 The company has further strengthened its global footprint through the acquisition of Fives Cryogenics and a Chinese heat exchanger manufacturer to support hydrogen, liquefaction, and energy applications.
+In April 2026, Alfa Laval reported first-quarter organic order growth of 6%, supported by continued demand across its global operations and strategic expansion of its heat-transfer portfolio.

 2. API Heat Transfer Inc.